codio/site/source/docs/ide/boxes/overview.html.md

 Paid subscribers can use the [Always On Boxes](/docs/ide/boxes/always-on/) feature.
 This allows you to mark Projects that you don't want to be put to sleep when you exit your Project.

 ###Can I SSH into my Box?
-We support the ability to SSH into you Box as [described here](/docs/ide/boxes/access/ssh-access/).
+We do not support this.

 ###Can I reboot my Box?
 Yes.
 Please refer to the [Restart and Reset](/docs/ide/boxes/restart-reset/) documentation.